telerik/JustMockLite/README.md

 JustMock
 ===

 **JustMock Lite** is backed by a commercial version **[JustMock](https://www.telerik.com/products/mocking.aspx)** which is more advanced mocking framework based on JustMock Lite.
-JustMock is for developers who does not want to have any restrictions and be able to mock literally everything.
+JustMock is for developers who doesn't want to have any restrictions and be able to mock literally everything.
 For more information visit our [JustMock website](https://www.telerik.com/products/mocking.aspx).

 ### JustMock Key Features
 - **All key features from JustMock Lite**